May 25, 2017

-If you’re a relative newcomer to the exciting world of digital asset management (aka DAM), then you might be wondering what the difference is between Big Data and metadata.
+If you’re a relative newcomer to the interesting world of digital asset management (aka DAM), then you might be wondering what the difference is between Big Data and metadata.
 Is Big Data just metadata, but…bigger?
 Kind of.
 There are some other key distinctions, but this is a good starting point.

 Big Data is a collection of data so large (and moving so fast) that it can’t be examined with standard technology tools.
 Metadata refers to descriptive details about an individual digital asset.
 Metadata provides granular info about a single file while Big Data gives you the ability to discover patterns and trends in ALL of your data.
 If metadata is the needle, Big Data is the haystack.
 Fortunately, the needle is “smart” now and can assist you in finding it…if you know how to look.